songweizhi/MetaCHIP2/README.md

        install.packages("circlize")
        install.packages("ape")

+1. Type `pip3 install --upgrade MetaCHIP2` to get the latest version.

 1. :warning: If you clone the repository directly off GitHub you might end up with a version that is still under development.